swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

     with the value of `true`.

--   If the original authentication process, which led to the establishment of the security context, was performed using a weaker Level of Assurance that what is requested in the current `<saml2p:AuthnRequest>` message.
+-   If the original authentication process, which led to the establishment of the security context, was performed using another Level of Assurance that what is requested in the current `<saml2p:AuthnRequest>` message.